Tourist Attractions and Best Things to do in San Sebastian, Spain

-San Sebastian is well-known for its outstanding cuisines and the city is filled with several pintxos bars which offer traditional Basque wines and dishes.
-On Pintxos tour, you will visit one of the best places in the city and you will also get insider tips and knowledge about the city’s culinary evolution and history.
-There are many overwhelming arrays of tasty looking tapas that you can try out while you are on this tour.
+San Sebastian is well-known for its outstanding cuisines, and the city is filled with several pintxos bars that offer traditional Basque wines and dishes.
+On the Pintxos tour, you will visit one of the best places in the city, and you will also get insider tips and knowledge about the city’s culinary evolution and history.
+There are many overwhelming arrays of tasty-looking tapas that you can try out while on this tour.

-The aquarium is situated near the harbor at the end of the Bahia de la Concha.
-This is a well-known tourist attraction and it homes colorful species ranging from tropical fish to sharks.
-The highlight of the aquarium is the Oceanographic Museum where you will get to see ship models displayed, documents, and navigational instruments.
-You will also get to see the museum of Oceanarium which is an underwater exhibition space.
+The aquarium is near the harbor at the end of the Bahia de la Concha.
+This is a well-known tourist attraction, and it homes colorful species ranging from tropical fish to sharks.
+The highlight of the aquarium is the Oceanographic Museum, where you will get to see ship models displayed, documents, and navigational instruments.
+You will also get to see the museum of Oceanarium, which is an underwater exhibition space.

 Visit Parque de Aiete

-This palace was built in the 19th century and it was built on a Camino de Santiago site which is where medieval pilgrims stopped while on their way to Santiago de Compostela.
+This palace was built in the 19th century, and it was built on a Camino de Santiago site, where medieval pilgrims stopped while on their way to Santiago de Compostela.
 The palace ground is now used as a public park and venue for cultural events.
-You will surely love the beautifully manicured parkland which features caves, a peaceful pond, and a waterfall.
+You will surely love the beautifully manicured parkland, which features caves, a peaceful pond, and a waterfall.
 You can also visit the Akelarre Restaurant to try out gourmet cuisine while you are here.

 San Sebastian Travel and Tour Packages

-If what interest you while on vacation is a beautiful sandy beach, fantastic food, and some amazing architecture, then San Sebastian is the place for you as you will find a lot of tourist attractions in this city which you will surely love.
+If what interests you while on vacation is a beautiful sandy beach, fantastic food, and some fantastic architecture, then San Sebastian is the place for you.
+You will find a lot of tourist attractions in this city that you will surely love.

 Other Spain Related Stories: